-Expanding into universities and sports centers in Indonesia
+Expanding into universities and sports centers

 Asus seeks to make esports "relatable to students' career planning."
 Now, it organizes six on-campus activities every season, including not only esports competitions but forums where industry insiders share their observations about the trend of esports and players reveal what their lives are like as a professional gamer.

 The company's ambition to engage young people is further represented in its collaboration with the Orion Sports Center in Jakarta, the first sports venue where esports competitions take place.

 When there are no competitions, the venue dedicated to esports, named Orion Esports Arena, turns into an internet cafe.
 With a competitive pricing, it can attract more than 1,000 customers to play online games with their friends here on weekends.